Thank you for subscribing

-15 Australian Big Things to visit along the east coast
+15 Australian Big Things to visit along the East Coast

-The Giant Koala, Dadswell Bridge, VIC
+The Giant Koala, Dadswell Bridge, Victoria

-5829 Western Hwy, Dadswells Bridge, VIC
+5829 Western Hwy, Dadswells Bridge, Victoria

 In late 2009, the Giant Koala become a memorial for Sam the koala, and the statue has since been used to raise awareness of Australia’s endangered koalas.